jscharting/jscharting-react/README.md

     }
 }
 ```
-You can check out the radar example which uses Typescript.
+You can check out the radar example in the `examples/` react application which uses Typescript and the declarations file.

 #### JSCharting Component Options
-The following options are available with the `JSCharting` component.
+These configurable options are available with the `JSCharting` component.

 | Parameter | Type |  Description |
 | --------- | :----: | ----------- |